jansanchez/redmine-issues/README.md

 Type: `String`
 Syntax: `key:value`

-Set main configuration, can only be used with `sudo`, for security reasons.
+For security reasons, setting the main configuration can only be used with `sudo`.

 #### domain
 Required: `true`